odoo/documentation/content/administration/maintain/hosting_changes.rst

 1. Uninstall all the **non-standard apps**: test it in a staging build first, then do it in your production build.
 2.  **If you have time constraints, contact us earlier to schedule the transfer.**
-3. `Create a support ticket <https://www.odoo.com/help>`_ and attach the dump (if the file is too large, use any file transfer service and attach the link to your ticket).
-Also include your subscription number and the URL you want to use for your database (e.g.: my-company.odoo.com).
+3. `Create a support ticket <https://www.odoo.com/help>`_ and include your subscription number and the URL you want to use for your database (e.g.: my-company.odoo.com).
 4. We will make sure your database is compatible and upload it to our cloud.
 In case of technical issues, we will get in touch with you.
 5. It's done!